republique-et-canton-de-geneve/git-sync/README.md

     * If a user exists in GitLab, is assigned to the matching group but is not in the list above, remove it from the matching group, unless the user belongs to the LDAP administrator role (see reason below).

-* For the administrator LDAP role, retrieve the list of users.
+* For the administrator LDAP role (if any), retrieve the list of users.
 For every user in the list:
   * If the user does not exist in GitLab, do nothing (see section ``GitLab authentication`` below).
   * If the user exists in GitLab :
     * Assign it the Admin (as opposed to Regular) access level.